 6 Dyslexic Superpowers

-- Entrepreneurship – many of the world’s influential entrepreneurs have dyslexia, including Richard Branson, Steve Jobs and Henry Ford.
-Creativity and strategic thinking combined with excellent verbal communication and problem-solving skills is what makes so many dyslexic entrepreneurs successful.
+· Entrepreneurship – many of the world’s influential entrepreneurs have dyslexia, including Richard Branson, Steve Jobs and Henry Ford.
+Creativity and strategic thinking combined with excellent verbal communication and problem-solving skills are what makes so many dyslexic entrepreneurs successful.

 All these superpowers lead to natural curiosity to discover and understand new things – skills that are helpful throughout life and in almost every career.